Amr434/Weather_App/README.md

 # whether_app

-### Weather App for fetching data by search for any city in world  App contain  property location of people to get their status
+### Weather App for getting data and disply it by search for any city in world  App contain  property location of people to get their status
 #### using free api from https://openweathermap.org/api
 ### package used:
 <ol>
-  d
+  Getx for fetching data from server and for routing pages Getstorage for saving data  permanently

 </ol>